The 3rd Workshop on Neural Generation and Translation (WNGT 2019)

 - Synthesize the current state of knowledge in neural machine translation and generation: This year we will continue to encourage submissions that not only advance the state of the art through algorithmic advances, but also analyze and understand the current state of the art, pointing to future research directions.
 Based on the success last year, we may also hold a panel session attempting to answer major questions -- both specific (what methods do we use to optimize our systems? how do we perform search?), and general (what will be the long-lasting ideas, which problems have been essentially solved, etc.) as well as highlight potential areas of future research.

 - Expanding the research horizons in neural generation and translation: Continuing from last year, we are organizing shared tasks.
-Specifically, the first shared task will be on “Efficient NMT”, focusing on developing MT systems achieve not only translation accuracy but also memory efficiency or translation speed, which are paramount concerns in practical deployment settings.
+Specifically, the first shared task will be on “Efficient NMT”, focusing on developing MT systems which achieve not only translation accuracy but also memory efficiency and/or translation speed, which are paramount concerns in practical deployment settings.
 Last year the task attracted 4 teams and we expect the number to be equal to or greater than this next year.
-The second task is on “Document Level Generation and Translation”, where we will prepare datasets for generating textual documents from either structured data, or documents in another language.
+The second task is on “Document Level Generation and Translation”, where we have prepared a dataset for generating textual documents from either structured data, or documents in another language.
 We plan for this to be both a task that pushes forward document-level generation technology, and also a way to compare and contrast methods for generating from different types of inputs.

 We will also feature invited talks from leading researchers in the field (last year: Jacob Devlin, Andre Martins, Rico Sennrich, Yulia Tsvetkov, this year confirmed: Mohit Bansal, Mirella Lapata, He He), and also accept submissions of both completed and forward-looking work which will be presented either as oral presentations or during a poster session.